Skip to main content

 How does Jones County compare to neighboring counties?

-Jones County homeowners pay an estimated $2,763/year - $990 more than neighboring Bibb County.
+The median Jones County homeowner pays $1,878/year (Census ACS 2024) - $77 more than neighboring Bibb County.
 If you live near the county line, comparable sales from Bibb County can serve as evidence in your appeal.

 How do I appeal my property tax in Jones County?

-File a PT-311A with the Jones County Board of Assessors at 166 Industrial Blvd., Gray, GA 31032 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Jones County Board of Assessors at 166 Industrial Blvd., Gray, GA 31032, within 45 days of your notice date.
+Miss that window by a day and Gray-area owners forfeit the whole year.

 Jones County Assessor Contact